"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 Unfortunately, antibiotics have been over-used for some time which has helped create antibiotic resistance.
 Antibiotics have been over-used (or incorrectly used) by: incorrect diagnosis, unnecessary prescriptions for colds, improper use by patients, and the livestock industry (used to help prevent disease in overcrowded conditions).

+The good news is that super bug infections are largely preventable.
+There are also natural treatment options available that do not cause antimicrobial resistance.
+These plant and herb extracts are very safe and can be extremely effective against these superbug infections.
 To learn more about these visit my MRSA natural remedies web page.
 I have also performed extensive research on MRSA and Staph infection treatments and prevention which can be found in my publication MRSA Secrets Revealed.

 Prevention of MRSA and Staph Superbugs